Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Attack:** None

-**Duration:** Instant
+**Duration:** Until the end of your next turn

 </div>

-Vanishing into thin air, you appear a short distance away with a burst of air.
-Teleport up to 15 feet into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
-If you hit, knock them prone.
+Vanishing into thin air, you appear a short distance away, leaving a slick of ice behind.
+Teleport up to 15 feet into an empty tile of your choice.
+Then, create a patch of ice ground effect in a 5 foot radius around the tile that you left behind.
+Whenever a creature starts their turn on this ice or enters it for the first time on their turn, make an Agility attack against them.
+If you hit, they are knocked prone.
+While on the ice, the effects of forced movement applied are doubled.

+This ice disappears at the end of your next turn.

-If you have at least 4 stacks of water exposure, you can only teleport up to 5 feet, but you have advantage on the attack made after you teleport.
+If you have at least 4 stacks of water exposure, you can only teleport up to 5 feet, but the ice persists until the end of your next rest instead.

 ### Frost Tendrils